cloudflare/workers-rs/worker-build/README.md

-backports the Rust link depends on that the pinned release does not yet contain, taken from the current heads of the upstream pull requests: marker-based `-sWASM_BINDGEN` (emscripten-core/emscripten#27208, released in 6.0.10), JSPI lifecycle hooks and `-sREENTRANT_JSPI` fiber stacks so promising exports can be entered while another activation is suspended (#27698,
+backports the Rust link depends on that the pinned release does not yet contain, taken from the current heads of the upstream pull requests: marker-based `-sWASM_BINDGEN` (emscripten-core/emscripten#27208, released in 6.0.10), `emscripten_epoll_add_listener` readiness callbacks and timeout keepalive release (#27547, #27720), hostname resolution under `-sNODERAWSOCKETS` (#27693), and for `--tokio=jspi` only, JSPI lifecycle hooks and `-sREENTRANT_JSPI` fiber stacks so promising exports can be entered while another activation is suspended (#27698, #27699); each is removed as the pin moves past it.
-#27699), `emscripten_epoll_add_listener` readiness callbacks (#27547) and
-hostname resolution under `-sNODERAWSOCKETS` (#27693); each is removed as the pin moves past it.
 Binaryen comes from a separate release carrying the `jspi-hooks` pass those fiber stacks need.
 Installing needs `python3` on `PATH`; the SDK ships its own LLVM and Node.